A new cleaning model to improve the standard, quality and consistency of cleaning services in all government schools.

 What are the changes and why is this happening?

 The goal of this new approach is to improve the quality, standard and consistency of cleaning services in all Victorian government schools.
-The Department also wants to strengthen fair working conditions, and to provide greater assurance around cleaning staff in our schools receiving industry-standard remuneration and entitlements.
+We also want to strengthen fair working conditions, and to provide greater assurance that cleaning staff in our schools receive industry-standard remuneration and entitlements.

 Student Resource Package (SRP) funds that are allocated to cleaning will be centrally administered by the Department for metropolitan schools in the area-based cleaning model.

-- An area-based cleaning model will be introduced for schools in metropolitan Melbourne during 2018
+- An area-based cleaning model will be introduced for schools in metropolitan Melbourne from 1 July 2018.

-- Eight separate zones will each be tendered to a single cleaning contractor.
+- Each of the eight separate metropolitan areas will be tendered to a single cleaning contractor.

 - Successful contractors must recruit from the existing school cleaning workforce.

-- The procurement process for the area-based metropolitan cleaning contracts will be managed centrally by the Department.
+- We are centrally managing the procurement process for the area-based metropolitan cleaning contracts.

 - Schools will maintain oversight of some of the practical cleaning arrangements to guide an arrangement that suits their needs.